LahariBonthu/StreamSwitch/Readme.md

  Streamswitch is an effecient playlist transfer website that does copy playlists from Spotify to Youtube Music.
 I started this project as an alternative of Tune My Music, which won't allow users to transfer more than 200 songs in a go.I wanted something that worked better for people like me—and that’s how StreamSwitch was born.

-***Switchify does not store any data.
+***StreamSwitch does not store any data.
 Every password you enter is either in Google's in Spotify's authentication page.***
 <br><br>

 # Website